-Microsoft also introduced support for multi-user Windows 10 and, with the license entitlement for WVD, made it a compelling offering for customers that are moving their infrastructure and applications to Microsoft Azure as the main cloud platform.
+Microsoft also provides support for multiuser Windows 10 with the license entitlement for WVD; this makes the bundle a compelling offering for customers who are moving their infrastructure and applications to Microsoft Azure as the main cloud platform.

-Out of the box, WVD does not offer a simplified way to handle image or application updates like Citrix and VMware does.
-IT can use capabilities in Azure to provide some similar capabilities, but this is not a core part of the WVD service.
-Instead IT must rely on combination of ARM templates, VM Scale Sets and other community-based tools.
+Out of the box, WVD does not offer a simplified way to handle image or application updates like Citrix and VMware do.
+IT can use features in Azure to provide some similar capabilities, but this is not a core part of the WVD service.
+Instead, IT must either rely on a combination of Azure Resource Manager (ARM) templates, VM Scale Sets and other community-based tools.

 Since WVD is a cloud-native service, one of the core capabilities should be the ability to handle auto-scaling and provisioning.
 Azure virtual machines are billed per second, so being able to scale down an instance after hours or scale up when needed should be a part of the core feature set, like VMware and Citrix have.

-WVD in its current state has limited management tools when it comes to controlling sessions or assisting end users who are connected to a WVD session.
-Those that are familiar with Citrix Director or the Horizon Helpdesk utility will notice the absence of proper helpdesk tools available.
-Microsoft as of now is providing PowerShell cmdlets which can provide some functionality to control sessions.
-Microsoft is also building a new management UI which IT needs to install as an add-on.
-Besides this, IT pros need to rely on third-party vendors to provide UI capabilities.
+Those who are familiar with Citrix Director or the VMware Horizon Help Desk utility tool will notice the absence of proper help desk tools available as well.
+Microsoft, as of now, is providing PowerShell cmdlets, which can provide some functionality to control sessions.
+Microsoft is also building a new management UI, which IT needs to install as an add-on.
+Aside from this, IT pros need to rely on third-party vendors to provide UI capabilities.

 At its core, WVD is an Azure-based service when it comes to the data plane.
-This means that all end-user traffic to a WVD desktop or application is going through Azure PaaS services.
-It also means that RDP traffic will be routed to where the data components are available.
+This means all end-user traffic to a WVD desktop or application is going through Azure PaaS services.
+It also means Remote Desktop Protocol (RDP) traffic will be routed to where the data components are available.

-Currently, WVD data components are only available in six Azure regions, which will limit the end-user experience compared to other platforms.
-Second, WVD is using reverse-Transmission Control Protocol (TCP) WebSocket based connections, which limits data transport to only use TCP.
+Microsoft has been expanding the core WVD components -- control and data plane -- to multiple regions around the world.
+This means traffic flow will be optimized for most geographical regions.
+By default, WVD is still using reverse-TCP WebSocket-based connections, which limits data transport to only use TCP.
 This also affects end-user experience when it comes to heavy workloads such as audio and video and GPU-based applications.

 The future of WVD

 Microsoft has always relied on partners to provide more capabilities and features on WVD.
-This was the case for Microsoft RDS, as well.
+This was the case for Microsoft Remote Desktop Services, as well.